Claude Shannon: Tributes and legacy

 There are six statues of Shannon sculpted by Eugene Daub: one at the University of Michigan; one at MIT in the Laboratory for Information and Decision Systems; one in Gaylord, Michigan; one at the University of California, San Diego; one at Bell Labs; and another at AT&T Shannon Labs.
 The statue in Gaylord is located in the Claude Shannon Memorial Park.
 After the breakup of the Bell System, the part of Bell Labs that remained with AT&T Corporation was named Shannon Labs in his honor.

-In June 1954, Shannon was listed as one of the top 20 most important scientists in America by Fortune.
+In June 1954, Shannon was listed by Fortune as one of the top 20 most important scientists in America.
 In 2013, information theory was listed as one of the top 10 revolutionary scientific theories by Science News.

 According to Neil Sloane, an AT&T Fellow who co-edited Shannon's large collection of papers in 1993, the perspective introduced by Shannon's communication theory (now called "information theory") is the foundation of the digital revolution, and every device containing a microprocessor or microcontroller is a conceptual descendant of Shannon's publication in 1948: "He's one of the great men of the century.
 Without him, none of the things we know today would exist.
 The whole digital revolution started with him."
-The cryptocurrency unit shannon (a synonym for gwei) is named after him.
+The cryptocurrency unit shannon (a synonym for gwei, one billion wei) is named after him.

 Shannon is credited by many as single-handedly creating information theory and for laying the foundations for the Digital Age.

 His achievements are considered to be on par with those of Albert Einstein, Sir Isaac Newton, and Charles Darwin.

-The artificial intelligence large language model family Claude (language model) was named in Shannon's honor.